-The CNSC's regulatory requirements and expectations for the safety performance of programs are organized into a framework made up of 14 SCAs, which are subdivided into specific areas.
+The CNSC's regulatory requirements and expectations for the safety performance of programs are organized into a framework made up of 14 safety and control areas (SCAs), which are subdivided into specific areas.

-The table that follows outlines each SCA, their specific areas and the reference materials that relate to an application to prepare site for a DGR or subsequent licensing stage to facilitate planning.
+The table that follows outlines each applicable SCA, their applicable specific areas, and reference materials that relate to an application to prepare site for a DGR or subsequent licensing stage to facilitate planning.